daflecardoso/GithubRepositories/README.md

 2 - command + 6

-3 - right click on GihubRepositoriesTests and Run GihubRepositoriesTests
+3 - right click on GithubRepositoriesTests and Run GithubRepositoriesTests

 ## How to run UI tests?